bluejurand/Photos-colorization/README.md

 ![Model architecture](https://github.com/bluejurand/Photos-colorization/blob/master/model_architecture_xception.png)

 ## Results
 Below are presented in order from left to right:
 - original image, which was an input to the algorithm;
-- grayscale image, it is an luminance component, one of the outcomes to CIELab transformation;
+- grayscale image, it is only the luminance component, one of the outcomes to CIELab transformation;
 - resut image, which is the output of the presented model.

 Resulting images implemented on originaly color photographies:
 ![Image6](https://github.com/bluejurand/Photos-colorization/blob/master/results/image6.jpg)
 ![Image12](https://github.com/bluejurand/Photos-colorization/blob/master/results/image12.jpg)